Multimodal Self-Supervised Learning for Medical Image Analysis: Experimental Results

 \section{Experimental Results}

-In the following sections, we investigate the performance of our proposed pretraining method on multimodal medical imaging datasets detailed in Section~\ref{datasets}.
+In the following sections, we assess the performance of our proposed pretraining method on multimodal medical imaging datasets detailed in Section~\ref{datasets}.
 We transfer (and fine-tune) the learned representations by our model to different downstream tasks, and measure their impact in Section~\ref{transfer_learning}.
 Then, we study the effect of integrating generated data in constructing our multimodal puzzles in Section~\ref{cross_modal}.
-Next, we assess how our self-supervised task affects the downstream tasks' data efficiency, i.e., when operating in a low-data regime, in Section~\ref{low_shot}.
-Finally, we analyze the effect of the puzzle complexity on downstream tasks' performance in an ablation study in Section~\ref{puzzle_complexity}.
+Next, we assess how our self-supervised task affects the downstream tasks' data efficiency, i.e. when operating in a low-data regime, in Section~\ref{low_shot}.
+Finally, we analyze the effect of many variables (puzzle complexity and permutation list size) in our multimodal puzzles on downstream task performance in an ablation study in Section~\ref{puzzle_complexity}.